JMariadlcs/nft-marketplace-frontend-moralis/README.md

 Changes Uploaded Correctly
 ```

-Close it when you have already the functions udpated! -> only start it when you want to update the functions.
+Close it when you have already the functions udpated! -> only start it when you want to update the functions inside [updateActiveItems.js](https://github.com/JMariadlcs/nft-marketplace-frontend-moralis/blob/main/cloudFunctions/updateActiveItems.js).

 -   Now you can exeucte scripts for example [mint-and-list](https://github.com/JMariadlcs/nft-marketplace-backend/blob/main/scripts/mint-and-list.js) and see that databaseLogs are updated!:
-    ```bash
-    yarn hardhat run scripts/mint-and-list.js --network localhost
+    `bash yarn hardhat run scripts/mint-and-list.js --network localhost `
-    ```
+    Refresh Moralis Database and **SUCCESS** ✅.
+You can now check new Database table added with entries or new logs on Moralis Database, depending on what you have inside [updateActiveItems.js](https://github.com/JMariadlcs/nft-marketplace-frontend-moralis/blob/main/cloudFunctions/updateActiveItems.js).